The official scikit-learn certification, proctored by Probabl

 Five topics.
 The shape of the Professional exam.

 A step beyond Associate.
-You need to recognize when a model is regularized correctly, when a CV strategy leaks, and how to communicate that to non-technical readers.
+Recognize when a model is regularized correctly, when a CV strategy leaks, and how to communicate that.

 01